 About Roland "Red" Hiss, M.D.

-Roland "Red" Hiss' first words were his version of "What's that?"
-Driven by curiosity that continued throughout his life.
-He attended the University of Michigan, where he received both his B.S. and M.D. degrees in 1955 and 1957, respectively.
+Roland "Red" Hiss attended the University of Michigan, where he received both his B.S. and M.D. degrees in 1955 and 1957, respectively.
 Following an internship at Philadelphia General Hospital (1957-58), service in the US Air Force (1958-61), and a residency (1961-64) and hematology fellowship (1964-65) at the University of Michigan, he became an assistant professor of internal medicine at the University of Michigan in 1966.
 From there he became an assistant professor in the Department of Postgraduate Medicine and Health Professions Education (renamed Medical Education in 1995 and Learning Health Sciences in 2013) and later served as Department Chair and Professor of Medical Education until retiring in 2003.
 As Chair of the Department of Medical Education, he strived to make continuing medical education of healthcare professionals as systematic and effective as classroom and clinical training of students and residents.
 In 2002, the University of Michigan Medical School awarded him the Lifetime Achievement in Medical Education Award.

 Along with practicing hematology, Hiss was passionate about improving diabetes care by translating research findings into community-based care for diabetes.
 He served as Chief of the Demonstration and Education Division and Director of the Continuing Education and Outreach Core at the Michigan Diabetes Research and Training Center.
 At the national level, for the National Institutes of Health, he served on the Steering Committees of the National Diabetes Advisory Board for Patient Education Initiatives and the National Diabetes Education Program.